1. File types

 RAIC (2015), Sustainable Architecture, https://www.raic.org/raic/sustainable-architecture

-Titles of articles, chapters and books written in any other language than English must be translated, indicating the original language between brackets (“”, not “()”).
+Titles of articles, chapters and books written in any other language than English must be translated, indicating the original foreign title between brackets (“”, not “()”).

 4. Other requirements

 The authors are kindly asked to avoid when writing the paper:

 1. The use of footnotes or endnotes.
 Comments will be inserted in the text, as a paragraph or between brackets, and references are a separate chapter.

 2. Excessive editing of the text, including the font (use of other fonts, sizes, and colors than those in the model) and paragraph (spaces above or below inserted in any other way than using empty rows, different right and left alignment, moving the first character to the right or left).
 The only edits are the use of bold, italic, and bold-italic characters, sub-scripts and superscripts, and the justification and single spacing of paragraphs.

 3. Insertion of graphic elements such as frames, arrows, etc. The only allowed graphics are images and charts, which must be single unitary objects inserted as a paragraph in line with the text or with a table, if positioned within it.